Charles Lucas (Missouri lawyer): Duel and death

 In August 1817 Lucas and Benton as attorneys were opposite sides of a court case and accused each other of lying.
 When they encountered each other again in an August 1817 election, the 24-year-old Lucas challenged whether 35-year-old Benton owned property and could legally vote.
-Benton replied he owned slaves and paid taxes on them and could vote and then called Lucas according to one version an "insolent puppy."
+Benton replied that he owned slaves and paid taxes on them and could vote and then called Lucas according to one version an "insolent puppy."
 Another slightly different witness account said Benton told the judges, "Gentlemen, if you have any questions to ask, I am prepared to answer, but I do not propose to answer charges made by any puppy who may happen to run across my path."

 Lucas then challenged Benton on August 11 to a duel with a note, "I am informed you applied to me on the day of the election the epithet of 'Puppy.'
 If so I shall expect that satisfaction which is due from one gentleman to another for such an indignity."
 The challenge arrived to Benton after he had spent the night at the wake of his dead friend Edward Hempstead.
 Benton accepted but said that he wanted to complete the funeral.
 The terms of the duel called for it to be held at 6 a.m. and the shots to be fired from 30 feet.

-The two met on August 12, 1817 on Bloody Island.
+The two met on August 12, 1817, on Bloody Island.
 Lucas was shot in the neck and Benton was shot below the right knee.
 Lucas was unable to continue, and Benton subsequently released Lucas from an obligation to continue the duel.